 - Prime’s Regal Accident & Illness Cover provides up to 65% reimbursement of vet bills, with an annual benefit limit of $14,000 and covers pets from 8 weeks to 15 years old.
 Imperial Accident & Illness Cover provides solid coverage, with up to 80% reimbursement of vet bills, a high $14,000 annual benefits cap and no excess.
-Upgrade to the Sovereign plan and vet reimbursements climb to 85% – the highest rate in Australia at the time of writing.
+Upgrade to the Sovereign plan and vet reimbursements climb to 85%.

 - Prime Pet Insurance is underwritten by The Hollard Insurance Company and administered by PetSure, the two dominant names in Australian pet insurance since the late 1990s.

 - Though you’re unlikely to use them frequently, Prime offers some unique benefits, such as coverage (with restrictions) for your pet while travelling overseas or emergency boarding coverage for your pet if you are hospitalised for more than five consecutive days.

 - The monthly fee for Prime Pet Insurance was higher than average in our pet insurance comparison, but check for yourself to make sure that this is true for your particular situation, as prices may vary considerably based on several factors, including the breed of your dog or cat.

 - The Prime Pet Insurance website requires you to choose a plan prior to obtaining an insurance quote, making it challenging to compare the price of different plans.